cccbr/runningatower/content/docs/healthsafety/_index.md

 **It may be worth producing a formal access policy in consultation with the ***[tower authority](../glossary/#tower-authority)***.**
 {{</hint>}}

-Further information can be found in [Guidance notes - Tower Access and Stairways (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2019/12/SM_TowerAccess_2019_Ver_2.pdf).
+Further information can be found in [tower access](../healthsafety/toweraccess).

 Emergency exits should be clearly indicated and must never be compromised.